Skip to content

 What does it cost when the demo is over?

 Every AI tool has three costs: the purchase price, the monthly operations cost, and the “it broke” cost.
+I do not trust a quote until it shows seats, task usage, voice minutes, model usage, implementation, support, and the cost of changing the workflow later.

 Ask the vendor: “Can I see a billing statement from a customer of similar size?”
 Not a case study.
 Not a testimonial.
 An actual invoice.